 Verdict – Is Accor Plus Worth Getting?

-So yes, Accor Plus is definitely worth getting, especially now that they’ve added a number of compelling restaurants in their portfolio (think the Sofitel and Swissotel/Fairmont Singapore dining outlets).
+So yes, Accor Plus may be worth getting if you are interested in their dining establishments, especially now that they’ve added a number of compelling restaurants in their portfolio (think the Sofitel and Swissotel/Fairmont Singapore dining outlets).